 Two Queue Page Replacement Algorithm (2Q)

 2Q maintains two families of queues: hot and cold.
 When a page is referenced for the first time, 2Q places it in the “cold” A1 queue, managed as FIFO (first-in first-out) queue [4].
 If the page is accessed again while in the A1 queue, then it’s probably a hot page and is promoted to “hot” Am queue, a queue managed as a LRU (least-recently-used) queue [4].
 If the page is not accessed while in the cold queue, then it’s eventually removed from the cold queue [4].
 2Q deals with the problem of correlated references by further dividing the A1 queue into A1in (of maximum size Kin) and A1out (of maximum size Kout) queues [4].
-The A1in queue keeps track of newly referenced pages whereas the A1out queue keeps track of pages that have high long-term access rates [4].
-Kin and Kout parameters are tuning parameters and set to fixed percentages of the cache size In our experiments, Kin = 20% and Kout = 65% works well as does Kin = 25% and Kout = 60% with the remaining 15% of the memory devoted to Am.”
+The A1in queue holds newly referenced pages whereas the A1out queue keeps track of pointers to pages (but not the pages themselves) that have high long-term access rates [4].
+Kin and Kout parameters are tuning parameters and set to fixed percentages of the cache size In our experiments, Kin = 20% or memory size and Kout = 65% of memory size works well as does Kin = 25% of memory size and Kout = 60% of memory size with the remaining memory devoted to Am.”
+[Ashish, in the 2Q paper we recommend different numbers.
+Kin as 25% and Kout as 50%.
+Also, it’s important to note that the pages in Aout are no longer in memory (second column of 441).
+We keep only the pointers in memory which take negligible space which you can assume is 1% of what a normal page takes.
+Thus the rest of memory (74.5% of it roughly goes to Am).
+So, let me check your actual code again.]

 Pseudo code of 2Q algorithm as described in [4]: